Opus (audio format): Containers

 Opus packets are not self-delimiting, but are designed to be used inside a container of some sort which supplies the decoder with each packet's length.
 Opus was originally specified for encapsulation in Ogg containers, specified as audio/ogg; codecs=opus, and for Ogg Opus files the .opus filename extension is recommended.
 Opus streams are also supported in Matroska, WebM, MPEG-TS, and MP4.

 Alternatively, each Opus packet may be wrapped in a network packet which supplies the packet length.
 Opus packets may be sent over an ordered datagram protocol such as RTP.

 An optional self-delimited packet format is defined in an appendix to the specification.
 This uses one or two additional bytes per packet to encode the packet length, allowing packets to be concatenated without encapsulation.

 Bandwidth and sampling rate

 Opus allows the following bandwidths during encoding.
 Opus compression does not depend on the input sample rate; timestamps are measured in 48 kHz units even if the full bandwidth is not used.
 Likewise, the output sample rate may be freely chosen.
 For example, audio can be input at 16 kHz yet be set to encode only narrowband audio.
+Version 1.6 introduced an experimental build flag that enables a feature known as Opus HD, allowing sampling rates of up to 96 kHz for non-audio purposes.